Azaeres/epistemologers/content/topics/points-every-american-should-be-able-to-agree-upon.md

 It gave people the ability to own their own land and property, and decide for themselves how best to use it.
 The concepts of capitalism are so powerful it's even preported enemies have to utilize it to compete.

-## 3. Beuracracy is to be avoided as much as possible
+## 4. Government Should restrict Capitalism

-## 4. America is worth defending
+## 5. America is worth defending

-## 5. The Government must have a monopoly on violence inside of it's state
+## 6. The Government must have a monopoly on violence inside of it's state

-## 6. American must remain the superpower
+## 7. American must remain the superpower
 and only relinquish it's spot if there is an heir that champions it's values